-- However, if the firm does not wish to change its capital structure in any way, it can request the customers to pay early & it can request vendors to allow few more days for payments.
+- However, if the firm does not wish to change its capital structure in any way, it can request the customers to pay early & it can request vendors to allow a few more days for payments.
 Such requests are widely accepted depending on your credibility in the market.

-- After a certain month has elapsed in many organizations, they specify the exact date on which the cash flows occurred with the exact amount of cash flows.
+- After a certain month has elapsed in many organizations, they specify the exact date the cash flows occurred with the exact amount of cash flows.
 So, month on month, the plan gets an actual picture of cash flows in the past months.
 Then, at the end of the year, you have a real cash picture in hand.

-Examples of Cash Flow Plan
+Examples of Cash Flow Plans

 - Cash Flow Plan for The Year 2021